thomasWeise/aitoa/book/comparing/statistics/average/README.md

 #### Summary

+Both the arithmetic mean and median carry useful information.
+The median tells us about the values we are most likely to encounter if we perform an experiment and is robust against outliers and unusual behaviors.
+The mean tells us about the average performance if we perform the experiment many times.
+It also incorporates information about odd, rarely occurring situations.
+If the outcome in such situations is bad, then it is good having this information.
+If the rare outcomes that skew the mean are surprisingly good, however, this may mislead us into believing that the algorithm performs better than what it actually does.

-Take-away message: It makes sense to prefer the median over the mean, because:
+In summary, it often makes sense to prefer the median over the mean, because:

 - The median it is a more robust against outliers than the arithmetic mean.
 - The arithmetic mean is useful especially for symmetric distributions while it does not really represent an intuitive average for skewed distributions while the median is, per definition, suitable for both kinds of distributions.